 See the list of vulnerabilities detected

-The Injected section is the first one you see when accessing a group.
+The Vulnerabilities section is the first one you see when accessing a group.
 It provides an overview of all types of vulnerabilities detected in your software.

 Note: A type of vulnerability is a category following